Wet shaving is gaining traction once again.

 The blade automatically lines up as you tighten the two pieces together.

-Being a two piece razor makes it easier to load the blade because there are less parts to align.
+Being a two-piece razor makes it easier to load the blade because there are fewer parts to align.

 Blade alignment is also good so expect an even alignment each and every time you load up the blade.
 Just to be sure when tightening the blade, hold on to both sides of the head while tightening this.

-It is important to always check blade alignment so that the shave is even on both sides of the razor – you’ll want that consistency.
+It is essential to always check blade alignment so that the shave is even on both sides of the razor – you’ll want that consistency.

-Both the 38C and the 34C have similar head design.
-So in essence this is a mild razor but since it has more weight to it – that adds to the aggressiveness factor.
+Both the 38C and the 34C have a similar head design.
+So, in essence, this is a mild razor but since it has more weight to it – that adds to the aggressiveness factor.